awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ## Copying a DB Cluster Snapshot<a name="USER_CopyDBSnapshot.CopyDBClusterSnapshot"></a>

 If your source database engine is Aurora, then your snapshot is a DB cluster snapshot\.
-For instructions on how to copy a db cluster snapshot, see [Copying a DB Cluster Snapshot](USER_CopyDBClusterSnapshot.CrossRegion.md)\.
+For instructions on how to copy a DB cluster snapshot, see [Copying a DB Cluster Snapshot](USER_CopyDBClusterSnapshot.CrossRegion.md)\.

 ## Related Topics<a name="USER_CopySnapshot.Related"></a>
 + [Creating a DB Snapshot](USER_CreateSnapshot.md)